-Now, I can’t find any good science to suggest this however, I can speak to my own experiences on having good supports in life. and I can say, for me; the social connection and love has literally been a lifesaver.
+Now, I can’t find any good science to suggest this – however, I can speak to my own experiences on having good supports in life.
+And I can say that for me, the social connection and love has literally been a lifesaver.

 You May also enjoy: You Me And PTSD

-As anyone with a debilitating mental health condition can tell you; one of the hallmark tendencies is to withdraw from any form of social interaction.
-This may sound counter-intuitive but when the outside world wears down your tolerance, this seems logical to the ill-minded individual
+As anyone with a debilitating mental health condition can tell yo,; one of the hallmark tendencies is to withdraw from any form of social interaction.
+This may sound counter-intuitive but when the outside world wears down your tolerance, this seems logical to the ill-minded individual.

 In short, we need connection and good support.
 We also must find the strength to integrate ourselves into something meaningful outside of our comfort zone.
 Like water to a plant, we need a social connection if we are going to survive and live the best life possible.